Rodney King: Later life

 Los Angeles Mayor Tom Bradley offered King $200,000 and a four-year college education funded by the city of Los Angeles.
 King refused and sued the city, and was subsequently awarded $3.8 million.
 Bryant Allen, one of the passengers in King's car on the night of the incident, received $35,000 in his lawsuit against the city of Los Angeles.
 The estate of Freddie Helms, the other passenger, settled for $20,000; Helms died in a car crash on June 29, 1991, age 20, in Pasadena.
 King invested a portion of his settlement in a record label, Straight Alta-Pazz Records, hoping to employ minority employees, but it went out of business.
 With help from a ghostwriter, he later wrote and published a memoir.

 King was subject to further arrests and convictions for driving violations after the 1991 incident, as he struggled with alcoholism and drug addiction.
-In May 1991, he was arrested on suspicion of having tried to run down an undercover vice officer in Hollywood, but no charges were filed.
+In May 1991, King was arrested on suspicion of having tried to run down an undercover vice officer in Hollywood, but no charges were filed.
 In 1992, he was arrested for injuring his wife, Crystal King.
 Crystal ultimately declined to file a complaint.
-On August 21, 1993, he crashed his car into a block wall in downtown Los Angeles.
+On August 21, 1993, King crashed his car into a block wall in downtown Los Angeles.
 He was convicted of driving under the influence of alcohol, fined, and entered a rehabilitation program, after which he was placed on probation.
-In July 1995, he was arrested by Alhambra police after hitting Crystal with his car and knocking her to the ground during a fight.
+In July 1995, King was arrested by Alhambra police after hitting Crystal with his car and knocking her to the ground during a fight.
 King had previously been arrested twice on suspicion of abusing her.
 He was sentenced to 90 days in jail after being convicted of hit and run.

 On August 27, 2003, King was arrested again for speeding and running a red light while under the influence of alcohol.
 He failed to yield to police officers and slammed his vehicle into a house, breaking his pelvis.
 On November 29, 2007, while riding home on his bicycle, King was shot in the face, arms, and back with pellets from a shotgun.
-He reported that the attackers were a man and a woman who demanded his bicycle and shot him when he rode away.
+He reported that the attackers were a man and a woman who demanded his bicycle and shot King when he rode away.
 Police described the wounds as looking as if they came from birdshot.